dillonforrest/startup/_posts/2014-11-07-are-you-scared.md

 I don't want my emotions to control me.
 I want to be proactive and be the one controlling my emotions.
 My overall goal should be to be happier.
 My frustration might mask my fear, but I can't allow it to overtake my happiness.
 I want my desire to be happy to guide my actions.
 This will be my guiding north star to govern my decisions.

 You can choose any star you want to be your guiding north star.
-Choose wisely.
+Choose wisely before your emotions choose for you.